-The first official announcement declaring Fethullah Gülen movement as a terrorist organization only came following the Cabinet meeting on May 30, 2016, said Zaman reporter Hanım Büşra Erdal’s lawyer Ümit Kardaş.
+Defense lawyers pointed out that most of the news articles or tweets presented as evidence against the defendants dated back to a period when the Fethullah Gülen movement had close ties with the government.
+The first official announcement declaring the Fethullah Gülen movement as a terrorist organization only came following the Cabinet meeting on 30 May 2016, Zaman reporter Hanım Büşra Erdal’s lawyer Ümit Kardaş said.
 “A report from the Venice Commission highlighted the vagueness regarding the date when the Fethullah Gülen congregation turned into a terrorist organization.
 This vagueness can result in decisions contrary to the principle of non-retroactivity of criminal law,” Kardaş said.

 Inconsistencies in ByLock data

-During his defense statement, former Habertürk TV coordinator Oğuz Usluer pointed out to the lack of clarity of the reports and criticized the court for refusing to send the reports to independent experts.
+Many of the defendants were also accused of having downloaded and used ByLock, a messaging application purported to be used exclusively by the Fethullah Gülen network.
+In his defense statement, former Habertürk TV coordinator Oğuz Usluer pointed out the lack of clarity of the reports and criticized the court for refusing to send the reports to independent experts.
 Data regarding the location, the time and the IP number of ByLock connections were highly inconsistent in the report sent by the Information and Communication Technologies Authority (BTK) and the log report prepared by the Police Department.
-Some data were humanly absurd, Usluer said, such as being connected to the application for more than 24 hours in a day.
-“According to the report, I enter the tunnel on the TEM highway near the War Academy at 3.52 a.m. and remain there until 8 a.m. in the morning connecting 550 times to ByLock,” Usluer said.
+Some data was absurd, Usluer said, such as being connected to the application for more than 24 hours in a day.
+“According to the report, I enter the tunnel on the TEM highway near the War Academy at 3.52 a.m. and remain there until 8 a.m. in the morning, connecting 550 times to ByLock,” Usluer said.